martincostello/blog/source/2024-09-09-whats-new-for-openapi-with-dotnet-9.html.md

 for the various primitives of the [OpenAPI specification][openapi-specification].
 The advantage of this is that adding support for new versions of the OpenAPI specification in the future (e.g. OpenAPI 3.1) should be easier as the library can be updated to use a new version that supports it in the future, with only the "glue" for generating the types from the endpoints needing to be updating, rather than also needing to fully implement the specification itself.
+The generation of the JSON schemas for the models is built on top of the [new JSON schema support][json-schema-exporter] in .NET 9, which is exposed by the new `JsonSchemaExporter` class.

 OpenAPI support is added at the [endpoint][aspnetcore-endpoints] level (think `MapGet()` and similar methods).
 This allow the the OpenAPI document can be coupled into other mechanisms in ASP.NET Core, such as authorization, caching, and more.